 The major change in the new wage code that impact the payroll significantly is the definition of ‘wage’.
 According to the new definition, the ‘wages’ or the basic salary of the employee cannot be less than 50% of the total cost to the company.

-Let’s have a detailed view of how this new wage code impacts the payroll in India.
+Let’s have a detailed view of how this new wage code impacts the Indian payroll.

 What’s Different in The New Wage Code?